dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

                     true))
 {% endhighlight %}

 This to me is a big deal.
 We can now create UI elements using reusable, testable, utility functions.
-I don't think that's easy at all in most setups.
+I don't think that's particularly easy in most setups.

+## Bonus - Applying Additional validation on the password ##

 Ok onto the last challenge.
 We are going to validate the password field a little more heavily.
 We want the password to be at least 8 characters long, have at least 1 special character, and have at least one digit.
 Let's start by defining some regexps to check for this.